kleopatra999/faq/answers.md

 constructor. `:$!x` is a named parameter with name `x`, and when called with a named argument of name `x`, its value is bound to the attribute `$!x`.

+But if you allow setting private attributes from the outside, maybe they should really be public instead?

 <span id="say"></span>
 ### How and why do `say` and `print` differ?